ailinzi/xianlinzi/Beginners-Guide.md

 ## Setting Expectations

 Once you have completed plots and are farming, you will see "Time to Win Coin" in the farming tab.
 Whatever time it shows here is just an estimate.
 It might take 3 to 4 times longer than the time shown.
 For example, if it shows 2 days, it might take 5 or 8 days, sometimes even more to earn your first coin or partial coin.
 This is normal as luck plays a role over the short run.
-As you add more plots, especially after about 50 plots, then the “time to win” gets a little more accurate and closer to the estimated time.
+As you add more plots, the “time to win” gets a little more accurate and closer to the estimated time.

 ## How to Get Help
 * Read over the documents in [this Wiki](https://github.com/Chia-Network/chia-blockchain/wiki) first.
 Most of the information you need is here already.